Pre-Ballet Program

 This class is designed for those with little to no experience with tap dance.
 The primary focus of the class is the development of basic technical skills (shuffles, flaps, cramp-rolls, etc.).
 Students will also be introduced to the process of applying musical counts to the rhythmic tap combinations of the class.

-- Tap B: Ages 9-13+, with at least one year of Tap instruction or permission of instructor
+- Tap B and C: Ages 9-12+, with at least one year of Tap instruction or permission of instructor

-- Tap C/D: Ages 13 and up – by audition or permission of instructor
+- Tap D: Ages 13 and up – by permission of instructor

 This class is fast paced and energetic.
 Students should have the ability to execute advanced skills.
 (Single wings, Maxie Ford Pullback, Double Cincinnati, etc.).
 This class will focus on advanced combination execution with speed and precision sounds.
 Students should be well versed in tap terminology and require minimal instruction for execution of combinations.